kevin-ruby/rocketLab/README.md

 1. After cloning the repository, open two sepereate terminal windows.
 2. `cd front_end` in one terminal window and `cd back_end` in the other.
 3. Use `npm install` to install all the dependencies needed.
 (For both front and backend)
 4. Run `npm start` to run project locally.
-(For both front and backend)
+Start the backend first.

 ---